Download MP3 Audio Track

 “Everyone admires a good loser — except his wife” (Anonymous).

 Playing fair.
-There would be a lot less stress in the world if we’d all remember what we learned on the playground about old-fashioned fairness.
+There would be a lot less stress in the world if we all remembered what we learned on the playground about old-fashioned fairness.
 Despite our sometimes tortured legal arguments, it usually isn’t all that hard to figure out what’s fair.
 We may, for one reason or another, find it difficult to do what is fair, but knowing what a good sport would do isn’t as complicated as we make it out to be.
+As a guiding principle, fairness is as simple as it is powerful.

 Being a good loser.
-I once heard someone, probably a coach, say, “Don’t criticize a poor loser — a poor loser’s still a better opponent than any kind of a winner.”
-Maybe so, but all joking aside, the problem of people acting dishonorably when they end up losing something they tried to gain is a very serious problem.
-And we’re all guilty of it from time to time.
+I once heard someone (probably a coach) say, “Don’t criticize a poor loser — a poor loser’s still a better opponent than any kind of winner.”
+Maybe so, but all joking aside, the problem of people acting dishonorably when they lose something they desperately tried to gain is a serious problem.
+And we’re all guilty of it occasionally.
 If we wanted to make a positive contribution to the world, each of us could do that by resolving never again to act spitefully or vindictively when we’ve lost something we wanted to win.

 “Win as if you were used to it; lose as if you enjoyed it for a change” (Anonymous).